Alumni Leadership Recognition Awards

 Civic Participation/Public Service Award: Araz Kekejian-Sahakian, Matthieu Sahakian

-Recipients Araz Kekejian-Sahakian (Lebanon, 2016) and Matthieu Sahakian (France, 2017) were nominated for their dedicated fundraising and support initiatives to develop rural regions of Armenia, especially in the Syunik region.
-The couple co-founded All for Armenia, an organization that was founded to assist displaced residents of Artsakh, but later expanded to broader training, support, and education initiatives.
-They have chosen to have their $1000 award go to All for Armenia.
+Civic Participation/Public Service Award recipients Araz Kekejian-Sahakian (Lebanon, 2016) and Matthieu Sahakian (France, 2017) for their dedication to fundraising and supporting initiatives to develop rural regions of Armenia, especially in the Syunik region.
+In recognition of our alum, the Foundation made a charitable contribution to the All for Armenia, to assist displaced residents of Artsakh, but later expanded to broader training, support, and education initiatives.

 read more